Bethesda Project

 Bethesda Project is a nonprofit organization that provides shelter, housing, and programs reaching out to individuals experiencing homelessness in Philadelphia, Pennsylvania.
-From humble beginnings as a small group of volunteers, Bethesda Project has grown to provide care that encompasses emergency shelter, housing, and supportive services at 15 locations in and around Center City Philadelphia.
+Beginning as a small group of volunteers, Bethesda Project has grown to provide care that encompasses emergency shelter, housing, and supportive services at 15 locations in and around Center City Philadelphia.

 Bethesda Project now serves over 1,400 individuals experiencing homelessness each year without regard to their race, age, religion, gender, disability, or sexual orientation.

 Mission statement

 The mission of Bethesda Project is to find and care for the abandoned poor and to be family with those who have none.

 History

 “Bethesda,” from the Hebrew for “house of loving kindness,” was the name of a pool on the outskirts of Jerusalem where the outcasts and marginalized gathered seeking healing.
 It was there that Jesus intervened on behalf of a long-suffering man who had no one to help him.
 Bethesda Project wants to intervene on behalf of those who have no one to turn to.

 Bethesda Project was founded in 1979 by Father Domenic Rossi, a Catholic priest of the Norbertine Order at Daylesford Abbey in Paoli, PA.
 Sister Mary Klock, a nun who had been doing outreach on the streets of Center City, called Fr.
 Rossi and asked if he would take over responsibility for 10 mentally ill and homeless women she had coaxed into moving into a cramped space above a tavern at 12th and Sansom Streets.
 Fr.
 Rossi and members of his prayer group had been seeking to discern how to answer God’s call “to care for the abandoned poor” and Bethesda Project was born.
 Fr.
 Rossi and a number of volunteers devoted their time to meeting the most basic needs of the most vulnerable people in Center City.
 What started off as a completely volunteer-run effort eventually became an extensive network of facilities and programs for homeless men and women.
 In 1980, Bethesda Project incorporated as a nonprofit organization.